Detection of Sparse Positive Dependence: Introduction

 Here, instead of model \eqref{model1}, we suppose $(X, Y)$ follows a Gaussian mixture copula model (GMCM) \cite{bilgrau2016gmcm}, meaning that there is a latent random vector $(Z^1, Z^2)$ such that \beq F(X) = \Phi(Z^1), \quad G(Y) = \Phi(Z^2), \quad (Z^1, Z^2) \sim (1-\eps) \cN(0, I) + \eps \cN(0, \Sigma_\rho), \quad \Sigma_\rho := , \eeq where $F$ and $G$ are unknown distribution functions on the real line, and $\Phi$ is the standard normal distribution function, while $\eps \in [0,1/2)$ is the contamination proportion and $0 \le \rho \le 1$ is the correlation between $Z^1$ and $Z^2$ in the contaminated component, as before in model \eqref{model1}. \citet{Li:2011gg} also used a copula mixture model, but they placed emphasis on the mean while we focus on the dependence.

 We still consider the testing problem \eqref{problem1}, but now in the context of Model \eqref{model3}.
 The setting is nonparametric in that both $F$ and $G$ are unknown.
-Model \eqref{model3} is crafted in such a way that the marginal distributions of $X$ and $Y$ contain absolutely no information that is pertinent to the testing problem under consideration. \figref{example} provides an illustration.
+Model \eqref{model3} is crafted in such a way that the marginal distributions of $X$ and $Y$ contain absolutely no information that is pertinent to the testing problem under consideration.

 The model is also attractive because of an invariance under all increasing marginal transformations of the variables.
 This is the same invariance that leads to considering rank based methods such as the Spearman correlation test \cite[Chp 6]{lehmann2006testing}.
 In fact, we analyze the Spearman correlation test, which is the nonparametric analog to the covariance test, showing that it is first-order asymptotically optimal in the dense regime.
 We also propose and analyze a nonparametric version of the higher criticism based on ranks which we show is first-order asymptotically optimal in the moderately sparse regime where $1/2<\beta<3/4$.
 In the very sparse regime, where $\beta > 3/4$, we do not know of any rank-based test that has any power.